 Hatha yoga: Think of Hatha as the big umbrella of yoga that covers the multiplicity of yoga styles that are practiced today.
 Hatha classes incorporate postures (asana) and breathing techniques (pranayama) and have a goal of bringing union to the opposite qualities of sun (ha) and moon (tha).

 This class is appropriate to those who have been practicing yoga for at least six months, or are quick learners with no current physical limitations.
 If not, we recommend our beginners, restorative and therapeutic classes.

-Yoga Classes with Meditation: This class takes a mindful approach to āsana (postures) and includes meditation and / or pranayama (breath practices).
+Yoga with Meditation takes a mindful approach to āsana (postures) and includes meditation and / or pranayama (breath practices).
 Yoga is at it’s root, a systematic approach to creating mental clarity and focus, beginning with the mindful practice of yoga āsana to prepare the body to sit in meditation, and to train the mind to focus.
 Meditation is the heart of yoga.